scotpfleghaar/Code-Editor-Online/README.md

 ## Why?
-One of the biggest challenges I ran into while learning code was not finding great online content to learn from, it was going through a code camp or an amazing course and not retaining as much information as I would have liked.
-Thus, I designed this browser app to help solve thise issues.
-The design is to take code challanges that you create and practive them.
+One of the biggest challenges I ran into while learning to code was not finding great online content to learn from, it was going through a code camp or an amazing course and not retaining as much information as I would have liked.
+Thus, I designed this browser app to help solve this issue.
+The design is to take code challanges that you create and practice them.
+Challanges that you struggle with will show up more often, and challanges that you excel at show up least often.
 This creates mastery, or in the very least familiarity.